dbsites/dancingbaby/README-DOCKER.md

 ## On to AWS

-Once you have successfully containerized your application and **both** partners are able to access it, open up the README-AWS file and start getting your application set up in the cloud!ß
+Once you have successfully containerized your application and **both** partners are able to access it, open up the README-AWS file and start getting your application set up in the cloud!

+## Extensions

+1. Install a new dependency

+    So if we shouldn't run `npm install` in this repo, how do we add new dependencies to our project?

+    Fair question.
+What we'll need to do will depend on whether or not you know what version of the package you want.
+If you know the version, simply update your package.json and skip to step 3.

+    1. Create a file in your top level repo directory called `docker-compose.yml`.
+This is the docker-compose default configuration file.

+        - Let's create a **bash** dictionary, so when we run `docker-compose bash`, it will know to look here.

+        - Create an **image** element pointing to your [orgname]/mm-dependencies image

+        - Create a **container_name** element set to something meaningful like 'mm-dep'

+        - Create a **ports** element that contains an array.
+We'll just have one value that will route requests from port 8080 on the host to port 8080 in the container.

+            - Create a **volumes** element that contains an array.

+                - In our first element, we'll want to mount our current directory to the `/usr/src/app` directory in the container.
+This will allow us to update our package.json with the current version of the package.

+                - In our next element, we'll mount a volume we'll simply call 'node_modules' to `/usr/src/app/node_modules` in the container.

+    1. We can now run this container and install the new dependency using

+        `docker-compose run --rm --service-ports bash npm install --save (or --save-dev) [package-name]`

+    1. Remove the current mm-dependencies image

+        `docker image rm [orgname]/mm-dependencies --force`

+    1. Build a new image with your updated package.json

+        `docker build -t [orgname]/mm-dependencies -f Dockerfile-dependencies .`

+    1. Now we can push our new image with the updated dependencies to Docker hub.

+        `docker push [orgname]/mm-dependencies`

+        Note: In order for other members of your team to get access to your new image, they'll need to clear out the image on their machines and pull the latest version.